top of page

 1911-D (Denver) is the undisputed rarest issue of the series.
 The coin had a mintage output of only 30,100, making it the smallest mintage of the entire series.
 Coins in certified Uncirculated Mint State condition above MS-60 are almost non-existent.

-The 1911-D is one of the most significant rarities of all 20th-century U.S. gold coins, both population and condition-wise.
+The 1911-D is one of the most significant rarities of all 20th-century U.S. gold coins, both in population and condition.

 1920-S (San Francisco) is the rarest business strike produced at a branch mint.
 The overwhelming majority of the total mintage was immediately released into circulation, with the remaining pieces seeing the melting pot.

 Fewer than 100 pieces have been certified in both circulated and uncirculated condition.
-This shows just how rare this coin truly is.
-A case in point is a certified coin in VF-20 (Very Fine) condition trades at around $11,000 if you can find one.
+This illustrates just how rare this coin truly is.
+A case in point is a certified coin in VF-20 (Very Fine) condition, valued at around $11,000 if you can find one!

-The 1930-S is one of the rarest 20th-century Gold coins.
+The 1930-S is one of the rarest early 20th-century gold coins.
 The San Francisco Mint struck only 96,000 coins, with few pieces released into circulation.
 The majority of the mintage was melted.

 1907 $10 No Motto Indian Head Eagle

-The 1933 $10 Indian Head Eagle is a great rarity.
-It holds the distinction of being the last Gold coin produced for circulation by the U.S. Mint and is listed as one of the "100 Greatest U.S. Coins."
+The 1933-P (Philadelphia) $10 Indian Head is a great rarity.
+It holds the distinction of being the last gold coin produced for circulation by the U.S. Mint and is listed as one of the "100 Greatest U.S. Coins."

-Later, the coins from the remaining mintage held as reserves were melted.
+The coins from the remaining mintage were held as reserves and were later melted down.
 It is estimated that only 30 to 40 coins are known to have survived.

-Every serious investor and collector of United States rare Gold coins must have a representation of the remarkable, historical, rare, and valuable, "classic" Early 20th-century Rare Gold $10 Indian Eagle in the rare Gold coin portion of their collections.
+Every serious investor and collector of United States rare gold coins must have a representation of the remarkable, historical, rare, and valuable, "classic" Early 20th-century rare gold $10 Indian Eagle in their rare gold coin collection.

 1908 $10 Gold Indian Head Eagle with "MOTTO"